Swaraj-Patil/PictureArena/README.md

-# Manoranjan - OTT Platform
+# PictureArena - OTT Platform

-Manoranjan is a full-stack OTT platform built with Next.js, Express.js, and MongoDB.
+PictureArena is a full-stack OTT platform built with Next.js, Express.js, and MongoDB.
 It offers a seamless streaming experience with features like user authentication, an admin panel, and an integrated payment portal.

 ## Features